How To Make a Spoiler Text or Image in Discord

 Can I re-hide a Spoiler?

 Yes.
 But you can’t unsee what you’ve already seen.
 To hide a spoiler after you’ve clicked on it, you’ll need to leave the channel and come back.
 Unfortunately, clicking on a spoiler after you’ve revealed it won’t work.
-Click on another server or channel in one of the menus to the left, then go back to the channel.
+Click on another server or channel in one of the menus to the left, then return to the channel.
 Upon entering the chat, you’ll see the spoiler is hidden again.

 Can I disable spoiler tags for other users?